 However, for documentation purposes, the function is detailed here.

 Registers a UIView to the global registry.
 Applies any globally tracked classes to the newly registered view.
+When Auto Install Fx is enabled, also installs the UIEffectPanelHook on the view's ParentElement so USS class-driven UI Effects work with zero setup.

 public void RegisterUIView(UIView view)Info: You typically don't need to manually unregister UIViews.
 Unregistration happens automatically when a UIView is destroyed via